 - He then built Time Doctor with Rob Rawson.

-- Staff.com and Time Doctor are time analytics applications that allow you to track the time spent by a remote team for increased productivity.
+- Staff.com and Time Doctor are time analytics applications that allow you to track the time spent by a remote team.

 - Staff is enterprise-based, while Time Doctor is geared toward small businesses.